History of education in China: People's Republic of China

 During the Chinese Civil War, the Chinese Communist Party improved education in areas it controlled.
 It opened schools for adults and children (both male and female) in which locally produced textbooks were used and led literacy campaigns.
 These efforts marked the first time in Chinese history that peasants had educational opportunities.
 During the Mao era, education for all and literacy campaigns were major focuses.

+In April 1933, the Communist Party's provisional government issued education policy guidelines directed party committees at all levels to focus on cultural education and increasing the class consciousness of workers and peasants.
+Because literacy in China had historically been connected with political power, public education and literacy campaigns were viewed as inherently revolutionary.

-After the success of the Chinese Communist Revolution in 1949, the CCP brought the educational system under national control.
-Improving population-wide literacy was the focus of education in the early years of the People's Republic of China.
+After the success of the Chinese Communist Revolution and the founding of the People's Republic of China in 1949, the CCP brought the educational system under national control.
+Improving population-wide literacy was the focus of education in the early years of the PRC.
 In 1949, the literacy rate was only between 20 and 40%.
-The CCP government focused on improving literacy through both formal schooling and literacy campaigns.
+The government focused on improving literacy through both formal schooling and literacy campaigns.
 In the first sixteen years of the PRC, elementary school enrollment tripled, secondary school enrollment increased by a factor of 8.5, and college enrollment more than quadrupled.
 By 1979, participation by Chinese youth in primary school was nearly universal.

-They condemned excessive study of the humanities and social sciences, considering them wasteful and deleterious to China's industrialization.
-The Chinese Academy of Sciences was set up the year the CCP came into power.
-Education was reformed following the Soviet model, and small engineering departments were amalgamated into giant polytechnic institutes such as Tsinghua University and Tianjin University.
-Education became highly specialized, with students studying subjects like "railway bridge construction".
+The Chinese Academy of Sciences was set up in 1949.

+During the period of the First Five Year Plan, the State Planning Commission set the number of university enrollment spaces.
+Beginning in the 1950s and running through the 1960s, university graduates were provided with jobs via state allocation.

+In 1951, China adopted the Resolution on the Educational System Reform.
+It made cadre and adult training schools an integral part of the school system, replaced bilevel elementary school (which leadership believed impeded the education of working class children) with five year elementary school, and increased specialized technological education at the secondary school level and in colleges.

+The PRC nationalized or dismantled various American-operated universities.
+U.S.-style universities for elites were re-organized into Soviet-style institutions for peasants and workers, with a greater focus on practical skills than theoretical knowledge.
+As China adopted the Soviet educational model, it reduced the number of comprehensive universities but significantly increased the number of specialized practical or technical institutions.
+As part of this process of re-organization, the formerly American-affiliated higher educational institutions were divided among, and absorbed by, other colleges and universities.